AmulPandey/Library_Bee/README.md

 * User Management: Admins can approve/reject user requests and manage user details.
 * Subscription Management: User subscriptions are managed through a SpringBoot server.
 * Detailed Overview: Load user-wise and seat-wise details.
-* Notifications: Admins can send notifications to users in their devices.
+* Notifications: Admins can send notifications to users in their devices using FCM service.

 ## **Technologies Used**

 * Android: Primary platform for the app.
+* Development Method: Java & View Model.
 * Firebase: Realtime Database, Firestore, Push Notification and Authentication services.
 * Google Maps API: Integrated for location services.
 * TensorFlow: ML model for book recommendations.